 Dentistry Major and Undergraduate Degree Program Information

-Students pursuing careers as dentists are encouraged to enroll in pre-dental programs at the undergraduate level; however, bachelor's degrees are not awarded in the field of pre-dentistry.
 While students participating in pre-dentistry programs may earn a bachelor's degree in any field, they often major in a science, such as biology or chemistry.
-Pre-dental programs typically include two years of pre-dental coursework which is required for admittance to many dental schools.
+Pre-dental programs typically include two years of pre-dental coursework, which is required for admittance to many dental schools.

-Additionally, pre-dentistry students are often assigned an academic advisor to assist with the dental school application process.
+Additionally, pre-dentistry students are often assigned to academic advisors who assist with the dental school application process.
 Some undergraduate programs are designed so that students can be admitted to dental school after three years of undergraduate coursework.
 A student who is admitted on an early-entry basis may complete his or her bachelor's degree while enrolled in dental school.